alioresonance/fuzzy-take-home/README.md

 ## Fuzzy Interview Take Home Tests

-There are also WM Tests implemented using the Screenplay Pattern.
+There are also Fuzzy Tests implemented using the Screenplay Pattern.

 To run it, execute: